ELS-RD/kernl/docs/how-to-guides/support-new-model.md

     (...)

 	We call our particular attention "Scaled Dot-Product Attention".
-The input consists of queries and keys of dimension $d_k$, and values of dimension $d_v$ .
+The input consists of queries and keys of dimension $d_k$, and values of dimension $d_v$.
 We compute the dot products of the query with all keys, divide each by $\sqrt{d_k}$, and apply a softmax function to obtain the weights on the values.
     In practice, we compute the attention function on a set of queries simultaneously, packed together into a matrix $Q$.
-The keys and values are also packed together into matrices $K$ and $V$ .
+The keys and values are also packed together into matrices $K$ and $V$.
 We compute the matrix of outputs as:

     $$